kanbagoly/functional-pearls-in-scala/README.md

 Please let me know if you have better, more compact or more functional solutions.

 ### deviation from the Haskell solutions in the book
-Recursive functions which are working fine in Haskell are needed to change (if possible) to be explicitly tail recursive in Scala.
-Without these change the execution which do lot of recursive calls throws a stack overflow exception.
+Recursive functions which work fine in Haskell require change (if possible) to be explicitly tail recursive in Scala.
+Without these changes the execution which does a lot of recursive calls throws a stack overflow exception.

 #### pearl 1 - The smallest free number
 The array based solution in the book is able to build an array with _O(n)_ time complexity.